 Signing A Corporate Check Drawn On Insufficient Funds May Create Liability Which You Can Exploit To Recover Payment Of An Otherwise Uncollectable Debt

-A little known statute allows you to sue the person who signed a bad check, as well as the company name on the check.
-Fortunately, we are well aware of this statute and use it where appropriate to seek still another avenue to collect your bad debts.
+A little-known statute allows you to sue any person who has signed a bad check, as well as the company named on the check.
+Fortunately, our collections attorneys at the Law Offices of Alan M. Cohen LLC are well aware of this statute.
+We will and have used it where appropriate to seek another avenue to collect on our client’s bad debts.

 When dealing with a small company, it is often the principal who signs the checks.

-Who ever signs the bad check may face personal liability for payment of the check without ever having signed a personal guaranty.
-The check’s signor’s liability is limited to the dollar amount of the check where as the liability of a guarantor is generally unlimited.
+Whoever it is that signs the bad check, they may face personal liability for payment of the check without ever having signed a personal guarantee.
+The check signor’s liability is limited to the dollar amount of the check, whereas the liability of a guarantor is generally unlimited.

 When we are suing a corporation or a trust which bounced on a check, we will often seek an ex parte bank attachment.
 After serving the bank and learning of whether the attachment caught any monies, we may then send out the statutory demand letter in the required English and Spanish form, and wait the required thirty days.
 If this period of time passes with no payment for the bounced checks, we may then seek to amend the complaint to add the individual who signed the check as another defendant.
 Then we may seek an ex parte bank attachment against the new individual defendant!!

 When properly used, this statute can be a handy collection tool in your arsenal.
 You can contact the Law Offices of Alan M. Cohen LLC if you are seeking an effective and ethical way to collect on your bad checks.